xsats/rn-electrum-client/README.md

 ## usage

 ```
-npm install --save photon-electrum-client
+npm install --save @photon-sdk/rn-electrum-client
 ```

-Relies on `photon-electrum-client` so it should be already installed and linked in RN project.
+Relies on `@photon-sdk/react-native-tcp` so it should be already installed and linked in RN project.